Brazil v Poland (1938 FIFA World Cup): Extra time

 After a short break, the Brazilians attacked the Polish goal.
-Two goals by Leonidas (in 93rd and 104th minutes) settled the game for good.
-Poles, led by amazing Wilimowski, fought back - in the 118th minute he slotted the ball in.
+Two goals by Leônidas (in the 93rd and 104th minutes) settled the game sent Brazil into a 6–4 lead.
+Poles, led by amazing Wilimowski, fought back – in the 118th minute he slotted the ball in.
 During the last minutes, Brazil was desperately defending the result.
 Even though Wodarz, on a free kick, was close, and then Nyc's shot hit a crossbar, Poland lost 5–6.

-Leonidas' goal at 93" was scored without him wearing the right boot, which tore and was left off his foot in the swampy pitch.
+Leônidas' goal at the 93rd minute was scored without him wearing the right boot, which was torn, leaving off his foot in the swampy pitch.
 The goal was given though, as Brazil played the match with black socks and thus (also due to all the mud which covered the pitch resulting of the rain beforehand), the lack of a boot went undetected by the referee.